k-e-i-z-a-i/TJAPlayer3Linux/README.md

 The following versions of TJAPlayer can be run using [Lutris](https://lutris.net/):

+- [The preconfigured version of TJAPlayer by Meowgister](https://tjadataba.se/tjap/).
 - Versions of [OpenTaiko](https://github.com/0auBSQ/OpenTaiko/blob/main/README-EN.md) that include [commit #140 ("Remove dependency on SlimDX")](https://github.com/0auBSQ/OpenTaiko/commit/c6d1b8f443cb6c82bf1df5d1140040fdcc32b2de).
 This commit is not included in [official releases](https://github.com/0auBSQ/OpenTaiko/releases) numbered Pre v.0.5.3 and earlier.
-If no official release that includes this commit is available, an uncompiled version that does can be compiled (on a Windows machine or [a virtual machine](https://www.virtualbox.org/) running [Windows](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)) using [these steps](https://github.com/l1m0n3/OpenTaiko/wiki/How-to-build-OpenTaiko-without-using-Visual-Studio-%28on-Windows%29).
+If no official release that includes this commit is available, an uncompiled version that does can be compiled (on a Windows machine or [a virtual machine](https://www.virtualbox.org/) running [Windows](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)) using [these steps](https://github.com/l1m0n3/OpenTaiko/wiki/How-to-build-OpenTaiko-without-using-Visual-Studio-%28on-Windows%29). **HOWEVER, INPUT LAG APPEARS TO SERIOUSLY IMPACT GAMEPLAY IN THIS SIMULATOR AT THIS TIME.**
-- [The preconfigured version of TJAPlayer by Meowgister](https://tjadataba.se/tjap/).

 The following steps must be done in order to run the above using Lutris: